PlasmaPhysicsUdeC/Vlasova.jl/docs/src/installation.md

 ## Installation

 Currently, the [`official repository`](https://gitlab.com/jgidi/Vlasova.jl) is private.
-If you want to install this package, you need a gitlab account (you can connect to gitlab using a github account too) and send an email to `jorgegidi@udec.cl` asking for permission to access the repository.
+If you want to install this package, you need a gitlab account (you can connect to gitlab using a github account, too) and permission to access the repository (which you can get by asking to the mail `jorgegidi@udec.cl`).

 When you have access to read the repository, you can install Vlasova to julia by typing on the REPL: